-52. The geographical distribution of commercial canola cultivation in Australia is limited by several abiotic factors, the most important being water availability.
+53. The geographical distribution of commercial canola cultivation in Australia is limited by several abiotic factors, the most important being water availability.
 Canola is generally grown as a winter crop in winter-dominant medium and high rainfall environments that receive annual rainfall of more than 350 mm (GRDC, 2009; OGTR, 2024).
 Germination of seed will only occur if there is sufficient soil moisture, and drought stress after anthesis can significantly reduce yield due to abortion of seed and reduced pod numbers.
-Canola is also sensitive to waterlogging (GRDC, 2009; OGTR, 2024).
+Canola is also sensitive to waterlogging, whereby waterlogged soil deprives canola seeds of oxygen and impairs germination (GRDC, 2009; OGTR, 2024).
 Other abiotic stresses that can reduce canola yields include frost, particularly during early pod development, and heat stress (GRDC, 2009).